I Have never met Jeremy.

 So today I found myself standing on the shoulder of a usually busy road waiting for him to pass by.

-I was so proud of my little town. there were flags lining the road into town, and a huge flag hanging from the bridge in town.
+I was so proud of my little town. there were flags lining the road into town, and a huge flag hanging from the railroad bridge.

 I saw the motorcade coming from a distance.